Homeboyz RFC: Club success (2009–2019)

 In 2009, Homeboyz had a stint in the National Sevens Circuit playing in three of the five tournaments of the circuit.
 Homeboyz RFC played the Prinsloo Sevens (Nakuru), Driftwoods Sevens (Mombasa) and in the Kabeberi Sevens (Nairobi) where they won their first trophy in the shield category.

 In 2010, Homeboyz Rugby participated in their first 15's fixture playing in the Eric Shirley Shield, which they won in their inaugural year.
 Homeboyz were crowned champions after a win against Kisumu RFC at the University of Nairobi grounds.
 They were not promoted to play in the Kenya Cup due to some technicalities.

 In 2011, the team went ahead and defended the Eric Shirley Shield trophy to secure a chance to play in the highest league in the country, Kenya Cup.
 The same year also saw Homeboyz win the Mwamba Cup.

 In 2013, Homeboyz Rugby finished 4th in the National Sevens Circuit winning their first sevens main cup trophy, the Kabeberi 7s.

 In 2014, Homeboyz missed the Kenya Cup playoff place by a single point.
 That same year they bagged their second sevens main cup trophy by lifting the Driftwood 7's and finishing second overall in the National Sevens Circuit.

 In the 2015 Enterprise Cup, the team reaches its first senior final in the Enterprise Cup losing 28 - 0 to KCB.

 In 2016, Homeboyz Rugby won the overall National Sevens Circuit, setting a record for playing in all the finals in a six leg format and winning three of them, Prinsloo 7's, Dala 7's and Nanyuki 7's.

-In 2017, Homeboyz Rugby, finished third overall in the National Sevens Circuit having won the Driftwood 7's and Dala 7's in the process.
-That same year saw them reach the Kenya Cup semi final for the first time after finishing the regular season in position one.
+In 2017, Homeboyz RFC finished third overall in the National Sevens Circuit having won the Driftwood 7's and Dala 7's in the process.
+That same year saw them reach the Kenya Cup semi-finals for the first time after finishing the regular season in position one.
+Homeboyz RFC drew an average home attendance of 205 in the 2017 season.

 Homeboyz Rugby celebrate winning the Enterprise Cup.

 In 2018, they won the Enterprise Cup, beating Impala Saracens 21 - 3 at the RFUEA Ground.
 That same year saw Homeboyz reclaim the overall National Sevens Circuit, winning four, Prinsloo 7's, Sepetuka 7's, Kabeberi 7's and Christie 7's, of the six legs on offer.
 They also had a decent run in the Kenya Cup, finishing second in the regular season before falling to Kabras 29 - 13 in the semi-final.